shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 6. [Size Doubling](#size-doubling)

 ### CQF Construction Test
 CQF construction takes two values: the number of slots(2^q), and the number of hash bits(q+r).
-CQF [usage example](https://github.com/splatlab/cqf/blob/master/main.c) is used as template for testing.
-CQF example takes q value as an input from the user while r value is hard-coded to 8.
+CQF [usage example](https://github.com/splatlab/cqf/blob/master/main.c) is used as template for testing. r(key remainder size) is calculated by subtracting q from the number of hash bits.
 CQF succeeds to construct filters using different values of q.
-However changing r value from 8 to any other value causes the code to fail.
+However changing r value from 8 to any other value violates assertion that r must be equal to hard coded variable(BITS_PER_SLOT=8).

-CQF current software can only construct filter whose r=8.
-After diving in the code, I found that the number of bits per slot is set at the compilation time.
-Consequently, CQF current software limits the remaining part size to number decided at the compilation time.
-This bug not only affects the flexibility of the software but also affects the merging and resizing feature, See [merging and resizing test](#merging-and-possible-resizing-test).
+If BITS_PER_SLOT is set to 0 in [gqf.h](https://github.com/splatlab/cqf/blob/master/gqf.h), The code passes the assertion and successfully constructs the filter.
+The new CQF passes Tests in [main.c](https://github.com/splatlab/cqf/blob/master/main.c).
+However, I am not sure the change in the code affects other functions in cqf library; I asked the autohrs on [github](https://github.com/splatlab/cqf/issues/6), and they replied

 ### CQF Unit Test
 I borrowed some test cases from Khmer to test CQF.
 The test cases cover simple inserting/querying items into the filter, saving filter to hard disk, and loading from hard disk.
 All the test cases passed except inserting highly frequent items (>65535).
 CQF dynamically allocate bigger counters for high frequent items.
 However, the largest counter is 2 bytes; therefore, It can count up to 65535.
 If we try to count more than 65535, the counter overflows and restarts counting.
 According to the definition of the variable counter in CQF, it should be able to expand but at least it should maintain the maximum value and report to the user.